Sashimi sushi

 Travel & News Editor, Time Out Australia

 There are “leave it up to me” friends and “leave it up to Mu” friends.
-With an 18-course omakase experience at its heart, the part-time specialists, part-time therapists at Mu are a perfect antidote to the effects of menu conundrum.
-Settle into an intimate 12-seated theatre, where expert craftsmen carve recently-caught seafood into decadent dishes.
-Start with traditionally cured New Zealand snapper enveloped in refreshing lemon apricots, followed by luscious flakes of Australian toothfish paired with plum wine-soaked tomatoes.
-End with a savoury finale of Wagyu flank grilled over binchotan coals.
-The effortless transition from dish to dish becomes so captivating, you can’t help but call it a performance.
+With its 11-course omakase experience (with or without sake pairings) at its heart, Mu is the perfect antidote to your menu conundrum.
+Short on time?
+They also have a six-course offering.
+Settle into an intimate 12-seated theatre, where expert chefs carve freshly-caught seafood into decadent dishes.
+Your meal may start with traditionally cured New Zealand snapper enveloped in refreshing lemon apricots and end with a savoury finale of Wagyu flank grilled over binchotan coals.
+The effortless transition from dish to dish becomes so captivating, you can’t help but call it a stellar performance.

 Mimi Wong